-Every year during the holiday season, around 10000 Japanese people gather to perform Beethoven 9th Symphony.
+Every year during the holiday season, around 10000 Japanese choir and orchestra gather to perform Beethoven 9th Symphony.
 But why?

-Beethoven’s 9th Symphony ending choir or beethoven “Ode To Joy” choir is deeply beloved by the Japanese people.
+Beethoven’s 9th Symphony ending choir or beethoven “Ode To Joy” is deeply beloved by the Japanese people.
 They sometimes call it Daiku” or “Big Nine”.
-Yukata Sado, the conductor of this 10000 Japanese choir, notes that this tradition began from the time of the First World War.
+Yutaka Sado, the conductor of this 10000 Japanese choir, notes that this tradition began from the time of the First World War.

 For, it was German prisoners of war who were heard singing the Ninth Symphony in captivity.
 The Germans and Japanese were enemies in the First World War.
 Since then, Sado says, the vibrant symphony has empowered Japanese people through good times and the bad.
 Today, it is sung as a way to honor achievement throughout the year.
 It has become a Japanese New Year tradition.